ehForwarderBot/ehForwarderBot/docs/guide/walkthrough.rst

 ---------------

 Master channels is relatively more complicated and also more flexible.
-As it directly faces the user, its user interface should be user-friendly, or at least friendly to the targeted users.
+As it directly faces the User, its user interface should be user-friendly, or at least friendly to the targeted users.